88markus88/ESP32_ePaper_Barograph/README.md

 2. Graphics (ePaperGraphics.cpp): Graphics functions for ePaper display
 3. Bluetooth configuration (ePaperBluetooth.cpp): Serial Bluetooth functions for adjustment of settings.
 Serial Bluetooth can only be used with the Lolin32 Lite - the CrowPanel has an ESP32S3 which only supports Bluetooth Low Energy (BLE).
 ### Libraries
-- Wire
+- OneWire                  : needed for BME280
-- Arduino Unified Sensor
+- Arduino Unified Sensor   : needed for BME280
-- Arduino BME280
+- Arduino BME280           : needed for BME280
-- GxEPD2
+- GxEPD2                   : ePaper Graphics
+- Dallas Temperature       : DS18B20 temperature sensor
+- u8g2 for Adafruit        : Fonts
 ### Building the Software
 The software is written in C++, platform is Arduino and development environment is Platformio with VSCode. platformio.ini contains two development environments: